 Hit the coast

 Canada touches three—yes, THREE—oceans, so unless you’re spending all your time in a land-locked province like Saskatchewan, it shouldn’t be too much trouble to make your way over to one of them.
-To dip your toes in the Pacific Ocean, head over to stunning Vancouver, which not only has a fantastic seawalk but also incredible mountain views.
+To dip your toes in the Pacific Ocean, head over to stunning Vancouver as part of a PNW road trip, which not only has a fantastic seawalk but also incredible mountain views.
 The quieter city of Victoria is also a great choice, thanks to its great weather, quiet pace and beautiful city centre.

 Those brave enough to head far, far north will be able to check out the Arctic Ocean (dress warm!) while the sight of the Atlantic Ocean battering the rocky coasts in the aptly-named Maritime provinces are what draws many visitors out east.
 It goes without saying that no matter which ocean you make it to, you’ll be able to enjoy fantastic seafood—fresh lobster is a must!